Saint Dominic Catholic Secondary School

 St. Dominic Catholic Secondary School is a high school in Bracebridge, Ontario, Canada that serves all students from the Muskoka and Parry Sound area.
 Opened in 1995, the school campus has seen several stages of expansion to accommodate the school's growth in programming and population.
 St. Dominic C.S.S. is part of the Simcoe Muskoka Catholic District School Board.

 History

-The school has grown from humble beginnings of a vision of Catholic education for students in Muskoka and Parry Sound to a thriving community partner with many co-circulars for students to enjoy along with providing strong academic foundations to prepare students for the workplace, college and university environments.

 In 2014, the Simcoe Muskoka Catholic District School Board invested in the school's one-to-one technology initiative which provided every student with an opportunity to use a Chromebook for the school year.
-Students now use technology on a daily basis which keeps their learning current and tailored to their learning needs.